mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 }
 </pre>

-This works great if the set of objects sent is a small percentage of total objects.
+This works great if the objects sent are a small percentage of total objects.
 But what if a large number of objects are sent, lets say half of the 4000 objects in the scene.
-That's 2000 object indices with each index costing 12 bits... that's 24000 bits or 3000 bytes (almost 3k!) in your packet wasted indexing objects.
+That's 2000 object indices with each index costing 12 bits... that's 24000 bits or 3000 bytes (almost 3k!) in your packet wasted on indexing.

 You can reduce this by encoding each object index relative to the previous object index.
 Think about it, we're walking left to right along an array, so object indices start at 0 and go up to MaxObjects - 1.
-Statistically speaking, you're quite likely to have objects that are close to each other and if the next index is +1 or even +10 or +30 from the previous one, on average, you'll need quite a few less bits to represent that difference than you need to represent an absolute index.
+Statistically speaking, you're quite likely to have objects that are close to each other and if the next index is +1 or even +10 or +30 from the previous one, on average, you'll need quite a few less bits to represent that difference than an absolute index.

 Here's one way to encode the object index as an integer relative to the previous object index, while spending less bits on statistically more likely values (eg. small differences between successive object indices, vs. large ones):